**Sign up for my monthly newsletter and receive a free aromatherapy ebook.**

 Rudolf Laban was a dancer and choreographer in the early 1900s who developed a system of dance notation called Labanotation and developed two of the four major components now taught as Laban Movement Analysis: Effort and Space.

 Effort describes the quality of movement by identifying the type of energy used in the movement.
 For example, punching someone and reaching for a glass require extending the arm in the same basic way, but the intention of the movement is different.
-Effort looks at the subtle characteristics of a movement with respect to the intention of the mover.
-Effort is divided into four subcategories, each split into opposite qualities:
+Effort looks at a movement's subtle characteristics with respect to the intention of the mover.
+Effort has four subcategories:

-Combining the three Effort categories of Space, Weight, and Time gives eight Effort Actions: Float, Glide, Punch, Slash, Wring, Flick, Dab, and Press.
+Combining the Effort categories of Space, Weight, and Time creates eight Effort Actions: Dab, Flick, Float, Glide, Press, Punch, Slash, and Wring.
 The Flow category is responsible for ongoing motions.

 Laban also developed the concept of Space to describe the location, amount, and symmetry of the external space used during a movement.
 Looking at movement in relationship to the environment and to spatial patterns, pathways, and lines of spatial tension, Space pays attention to: